The Outfoxies: Gameplay

 The Outfoxies is a fighting game which pits players into one-on-one arena combat.
 Players chose from a collection of assassins to play as, with the goal of killing the other player's character.
 The game features seven playable characters: John Smith, a mercenary; Betty Doe, a business woman; Prof. Ching, a scientist in a wheelchair; Bernard White, a biomedical engineer with a prosthetic hand; Danny and Demi, twin children; Dweeb, a chimpanzee; and Eve, a former film star turned criminal.
 Players must defeat each of the other assassins before confronting the game's final boss, Mr. and Mrs. Acme.
 Each character has a special ability.
 Players can perform close-quarter attacks which do slight damage, but the larger damage is inflicted by using weapons scattered across the stage.
 The weapons vary from conventional pistols, machine guns, rocket launchers, flamethrowers, and swords to more outlandish items such as hot soup or pie.
 Some crates and barrels can be tossed as well.
 If a player gets hit while they are holding a weapon, they will drop it.

 The stages are large and contain multiple platforms and obstacles the player can run and jump to navigate around.
 The environments also employ thematic events and scenarios which can damage players and dynamically change the playing field over the course of the fight.
 For example, in an aquarium stage, the water tanks rupture during the fight and flood the stage.
 In the water are sharks which can hurt players.
 In another stage set on a skyscraper, the players start at the top and scale down the building as it slowly explodes.
 The other stages have gimmicks as well, such as planes and boats that shake and sway.

 Development and release

 The Outfoxies was developed by Namco and released in Japanese arcades in March 1995.
 (Note: The game's title screen provides a copyright date of 1994, so some third party sources have incorrectly placed the game's release in that year.)
 The game was designed by Masateru Umeda, who later went on to design Dancing Eyes (1996), a game similar to Qix (1981).
 The Outfoxies did not garner much attention at release.
 At the time, 3D games were beginning to overshadow 2D games in terms of popularity in the arcades.
 The few players still loyal to 2D fighting games were largely playing those developed by Capcom and SNK.
 Original The Outfoxies arcade boards are now rare and collectible.
 A PlayStation port was announced in August 1995 but was never released.
+In December 2025, Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S.